willprice/willprice.github.io/notes/dfrduino/intro.md

 The Arduino is programmed in a language called `C`.
 It's rather low level, this means that it doesn't hold your hand that much; you have to do a lot of things yourself that other languages would automatically do for you.
-This is a good thing for microcontrollers as it gives you very fine control over them.
+This is a good thing for microcontrollers as it gives you very fine control.

 Throughout this section I'll refer to the syntax of `C`, by 'syntax' I'm talking about the grammar; how you can construct valid sentences.
 If you violate `C`s syntax